triton-inference-server/pytriton/docs/deploying_models.md

 ## Model Configuration

 The additional model configuration for running model through Triton Inference Server can be provided in `config` argument in `bind` method.
-This section describe the possible configurations enhancements.
+This section describes the possible configurations enhancements.
-The config of model can be adjusted through overriding the defaults for `ModelConfig` object.
+The config of the model can be adjusted through overriding the defaults for `ModelConfig` object.

 ```python
 from pytriton.model_config.common import DynamicBatcher